It is a rare complication of cholelithiasis that usually presents with signs and symptoms of gastric outlet obstruction.

 Bouveret’s syndrome is a rare form of gallstone ileus secondary to an acquired fistula between the gallbladder and the duodenum or stomach.

-Through the fistula, a gallstone can enter the enteric system and cause gastric outlet obstruction.
+A gallstone can enter the enteric system through the fistula and cause gastric outlet obstruction.

 Gallstone ileus is extremely rare, complicating only 0.3% to 10.5% of patients with cholelithiasis.

 Bouveret syndrome represents 1% to 3% of cases of gallstone ileus.